Edward Teshmaker Busk

 Busk's genius and his courage were recognised by the posthumous award of the Gold Medal of the Aeronautical Society of Great Britain, and amongst the many letters of condolence received by his mother was one from King George V.

 His youngest brother, Hans Acworth Busk (b.
 1894), was reported missing on 6 January 1916, last seen flying a heavy bombing aeroplane against the Turks at Gallipoli.
-They were both survived by their mother Mary Busk (née Acworth, 1854-1935), author of a biography of her two sons lost while flying, by sister Mary Agnes Dorothea Morse (1888–1960) and by brother Henry Gould Busk (1890–1956).
+They were both survived by their mother Mary Busk (née Acworth, 1854–1935), author of a biography of her two sons lost while flying, by sister Mary Agnes Dorothea Morse (1888–1960) and by brother Henry Gould Busk (1890–1956).

+The family set up the Busk Studentship in Aeronautics, which was awarded annually.
+In 1928 it was awarded to a student at Imperial College called Stanley Hooker (later Sir Stanley) and included a cheque for £50 that was received each term.